-and His word&#8212;in a synagogue, too&#8212;and boasts of it.| And he gives his reason for Christians preaching elsewhere&#8212;&#8221; as it is written, I *believed,* and therefore have I spoken; we also believe, and *therefore* speak,&#8221; @2 Corinthians 4.
-Apollos preached; &#8220;he spake and taught diligently the things of the Lord; and of him it is said that, when Paul would have sent him from Ephesus to Corinth, he would not go.
+and His word -- in a synagogue, too -- and boasts of it¦.
+And he gives his reason for Christians preaching elsewhere -- "as it is written, I *believed*, and therefore have I spoken; we also believe, and *therefore* speak", @2 Corinthians 4.
+Apollos preached; "he spake and taught diligently the things of the Lord"; and of him it is said that, when Paul would have sent him from Ephesus to Corinth, he would not go.
 Yet, so far from being ordained before beginning to preach, he knew only the baptism of John.
-And Aquila and Priscilla &#8220;took him unto them, and expounded unto him the way of God more perfectly.&#8221; And then, continuing his labours as before, &#8220;he helped them much which had believed&#8221;; and &#8220;mightily convinced the Jews, and that publicly, shewing by the Scriptures that Jesus was the Christ.&#8221; Again, at Rome, many of the brethren, waxing bold by Paul&#8217;s bonds, preached the word without fear.
-And here let it be added, for the sake of those who have doubts, respecting the passage, that the Greek word is &#8216;*heralds*&#8217;; which shews the character of the work.
-The same habits of wandering preaching we find in the second and third epistles of John guarded, *not* by ordination, but by doctrine.
-Nor in truth, is there such a thing mentioned in Scripture, as ordaining *to preach the gospel.* We have seen that Paul preached before he went out on his work from Antioch.
+And Aquila and Priscilla "took him unto them, and expounded unto him the way of God more perfectly".
+And then, continuing his labours as before, "he helped them much which had believed"; and "mightily convinced the Jews, and that publicly, shewing by the Scriptures that Jesus was the Christ".
+Again, at Rome, many of the brethren, waxing bold by Paul's bonds, preached the word without fear.
+And here let it be added, for the sake of those who have doubts, respecting the passage, that the Greek word is '*heralds*'; which shews the character of the work.
+The same habits of wandering preaching we find in the second and third epistles of John guarded, not by ordination, but by doctrine.
+Nor in truth, is there such a thing mentioned in Scripture, as ordaining *to preach the gospel*.
+We have seen that Paul preached before he went out on his work from Antioch.
 Now if any plead his being set apart there, still the question is not met; for, as before stated, I reason not against such setting apart, if done as there by the Holy Ghost, but against the assertion that Christians, as such, are incompetent to preach.
-But the case alleged, if it prove anything as to the question at issue, proves that the power of ordaining, as well as of preaching, was not specially connected with office&#8212;and nothing more.
-The only other passage (which, though not commonly quoted, seems to me nearer the purpose) is the apostle&#8217;s command, &#8220;the same commit thou to faithful men, who shall be able to teach others also,&#8221; @2 Timothy 2: 2.
-But the thing committed here was the doctrine, and proved *tradition,* if anything&#8212;not ordination, for it does not appear that they were ordained for the purpose.
+But the case alleged, if it prove anything as to the question at issue, proves that the power of ordaining, as well as of preaching, was not specially connected with office -- and nothing more.
+The only other passage (which, though not commonly quoted, seems to me nearer the purpose) is the apostle's command, "the same commit thou to faithful men, who shall be able to teach others also", @2 Timothy 2: 2.
+But the thing committed here was the doctrine, and proved *tradition*, if anything -- not ordination, for it does not appear that they were ordained for the purpose.

-| It is instructive to observe, that even in the Jewish worship there was far greater liberty of speech permitted than in the straitened systems of the present day. &#8220;Ye men and brethren, if ye have any word of exhortation for the people, say on.&#8221; There was an expectation and practice of mutual edification in their congregations, of which, in the present day, little or nothing is known.
+¦It is instructive to observe, that even in the Jewish worship there was far greater liberty of speech permitted than in the straitened systems of the present day.
+"Ye men and brethren, if ye have any word of exhortation for the people, say on."
+There was an expectation and practice of mutual edification in their congregations, of which, in the present day, little or nothing is known.

 {75}